 Additionally, this paper contributes to an emerging body of field experiment literature about eliciting participation in online communities.
-For example, Beenen, Ling, Wang, Chang, Frankowski, Resnick and Kraut (2004) apply the social psychology theories of social loafing and goal setting (Karau and Williams 1993) to contributions in MovieLens.
+For example, Gerard Beenen, Kimberly Ling, Xi-aoqing Wang, Klarissa Chang, Dan Frankowski, Paul Resnick and Robert E. Kraut (2004) apply the social psychology theories of social loafing and goal setting (Steven J. Karau and Kipling D. Williams 1993) to contributions in MovieLens.
 They find that individuals contributed more when they were reminded of their uniqueness and when they were given specific and challenging goals.
-Ludford, Cosley, Frankowski and Terveen (2004) conduct a field experiment using MovieLens and test the effects of similarity and perceived uniqueness on participation in discussion groups.
-Dholakia, Bagozzi and Pearo (2004) use survey data to investigate the effects of group norms and social identity on participation in online communities, such as web-based chat rooms and online games.
-Lastly, Cosley, Frankowski, Terveen and Riedl (2007) conduct a field experiment with SuggestBot, software that recommends work to Wikipedia editors, showing that suggesting work consistent with their previous edits yields significantly more total work done.
+Pamela J. Ludford, Cosley, Frankowski, and Terveen (2004) conduct a field experiment using MovieLens and test the effects of similarity and perceived uniqueness on participation in discussion groups.
+Utpal M. Dholakia, Richard P. Bagozzi and Lisa Klein Pearo (2004) use survey data to investigate the effects of group norms and social identity on participation in online communities, such as web-based chat rooms and online games.
+Cosley, Frankowski, Terveen and John Riedl (2007) conduct a field experiment with SuggestBot, software that recommends work to Wikipedia editors, showing that suggesting work consistent with their previous edits yields significantly more total work done.

-Common to all online communities, a user's activities can have both private and pubic benefits.
+Common to all online communities, a user's activities can have both private and public benefits.
 A user's benefit from performing an activity is called her private benefit from that activity.
 This private benefit includes private consumption (e.g. having a more cleanly filed and easily searchable bookmarks on del.icio.us), or the fun of playing online games.
 If, in addition, her activity also benefits others, i.e., it is non-rivalrous and nonexcludable, we say that this activity has public benefits.
 For example, in the del.icio.us community, adding bookmarks has only private benefit if a user does not reveal her bookmarks to others.
 She benefits from an easily searchable bookmark system.
-If, in addition, she makes her bookmarks public, so that others can browse or subscribe, they become a public good, and thus have public benefits as well (Wash and Rader 2007).
-We will define these terms more precisely in Section 4.
+If she makes her bookmarks public so that others can browse or subscribe, they become a public good, and thus have public benefits as well (Rick Wash and Emilee Rader 2007).
+We will define these terms more precisely in Section III.

-In this paper, we report a randomized field experiment on MovieLens where we send users an email newsletter which directs them to perform activities with varying degrees of private and public benefits.
-The newsletter contains one of two types of social information: the median number of ratings or the net benefit score of an average user in her cohort.4 The control group receives information about only their own past rating behavior.
-We then modify the interface for each user, with new shortcuts that lead to different types of contributions, including rating popular or rare movies, updating the database, inviting a buddy or just visiting MovieLens.
+In this paper we report a randomized field experiment on MovieLens where we send users an email newsletter which directs them to perform activities with varying degrees of private and public benefits.
+The newsletter contains one of two types of social information: the median number of ratings or the net benefit score of an average user in her cohort.
+The control group receives information about only their own past rating behavior.
+We then modify the interface for each user, with new shortcuts that lead to different types of contributions, including rating popular or rare movies, updating the database, inviting a buddy, or just visiting MovieLens.
 We then track user behavior for a month after the release of the newsletter.
-From this experiment, we find that, after receiving behavioral information about the median user's total number of movie ratings, users below the median have a 530% increase in the number of monthly movie ratings, while those above the median do not necessarily decrease their ratings.
+From this experiment, we find that, after receiving behavioral information about the median user's total number of movie ratings, users below the median have a 530-percent increase in the number of monthly movie ratings, while those above the median decrease their ratings by 62-percent.
 When given outcome information about the average user's net benefit score, above-average users mainly engage in activities that help others.
 Our findings suggest that effective personalized social information can increase the level of public goods provision.